 Scientists have said that 65% of all fish stocks in the Mediterranean are below their safe biological levels as a result of frequent overfishing.

-Do you know any interesting facts about the Mediterranean Sea?
+Do you know any fun facts about the Mediterranean Sea?
 Share them in the comments below!